-During his 33 year reign Anawrahta founded the Pagan Empire, unifying for the first time the regions that would later constitute the modern-day Burma.
+During his 33 year reign Anawrahta founded the Bagan Empire, unifying for the first time the regions that would later constitute the modern-day Burma.
 Anawrahta's successors by the late 12th century had extended their influence farther south into the upper Malay peninsula, at least to the Salween river in the east, below the current China border in the farther north, and to the west, northern Arakan and the Chin Hills.
-(The Burmese Chronicles claim Pagan's suzerainty over the entire Chao Phraya river valley, and the Siamese chronicles include the lower Malay peninsula down to the Straits of Malacca to Pagan's realm.)
-By the early 12th century, Pagan had emerged as a major power alongside the Khmer Empire in Southeast Asia, recognized by the Chinese Song Dynasty, and Indian Chola dynasty.
-Well into the mid-13th century, most of mainland Southeast Asia was under some degree of control of either the Pagan Empire or the Khmer Empire.
+(The Burmese Chronicles claim Bagan's suzerainty over the entire Chao Phraya river valley, and the Siamese chronicles include the lower Malay peninsula down to the Straits of Malacca to Bagan's realm.)
+By the early 12th century, Bagan had emerged as a major power alongside the Khmer Empire in Southeast Asia, recognized by the Chinese Song Dynasty, and Indian Chola dynasty.
+Well into the mid-13th century, most of mainland Southeast Asia was under some degree of control of either the Bagan Empire or the Khmer Empire.
 [Source: Wikipedia +]

 Anawrahta also implemented a series of key social, religious and economic reforms that would have a lasting impact in Burmese history.
 His social and religious reforms later developed into the modern-day Burmese culture.
 The most important development was the introduction of Theravada Buddhism to Upper Burma.
 During his reign King Anawrahta was a prolific dam- and canal-builder, especially along the Zawgyi river.
 He viewed his hydro projects as atonement for killing his foster-brother Sokkate.

 King Anawrahta and the Defeat of the Mon